Ally-Assist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier/README.md

 # Recording of the Presentation

 This is the raw recording from Zoom.
-Most of the video is text sized to be legible on a laptop monitor, or large tablet:
+Most of the video is text sized to be legible on a laptop monitor, or large tablet.

+*When you click the link the first time, you will be given the choice of adding it to your iCloud drive or to download a copy.
+Either works.
+If you download, well, you know where to find your downloaded files.
+If you add it to your iCloud drive, it copies it and presents you with an icon of the mp4 movie file to click.*

 - [Industrial-Strength Python Development Overview and Demo](https://www.icloud.com/iclouddrive/0LnlZ541lhb2q2MqbdC-ZH2DA#BAWC_IndustrialStrengthPython)